A Palestinian judge banned divorce during Ramadan because "people make hasty decisions when they are hungry".

 2. When you turn 100 in Japan, the Prime Minister sends you a silver cup to celebrate.
 So many people are turning 100 that they had to find a way to make cheaper cups.

-3. A full-grown wild Alaskan Wolf would come to play with dogs.
-It even had a stash of toys; it would bring a styrofoam float over for a man to throw.
-The wolf was called Romeo by locals and died in 2010 after 6 years of this behavior.
+3. In 2003, a wildlife photographer watched as a full grown wild Alaskan Wolf approached his dog.
+It turned out to be friendly and started playing with them.
+It even had a stash of toys.
+It would bring a Styrofoam float over for the photographer to throw.
+The wolf was named Romeo by locals and died in 2010.

 4. 350 million years ago, when the newly evolved trees were just 1 foot in height, the landscape was dominated by giant 20-foot tall mushrooms.

-5. When Nebraska first brought in a 'safe haven law' allowing the legal abandonment of children at hospitals, teenagers were being dropped off and left.
-This was due to the legislators forgetting to define the age limit.
+5. When Nebraska first brought in a 'safe haven law' allowing the legal abandonment of children at hospitals as a means to decrease the number of “dumpster babies”, many teenagers were being dropped off and left.
+This is when legislators noted that they forgot to define the age limit.

 When Carthaginian explorer Hanno reached the Ivory Coast around 600-500 B.C., he thought Gorillas were a race of humans and tried to capture some.
 He ended up killing them for being too violent and took their skins back to Carthage to put on display.